SeppePeeters/Big-Data-Course/readme.md

 # Statistics

-For statistics I've picked multiple subjects and the first subject that I'm gonna show you are graphs from a dataset that I found online that has all the info over cars.
+For statistics I've picked multiple subjects and the first subject that I'm going to show you are graphs from a dataset that I found online that has all the info over cars.
 From MPG to MSRP etc :

 1. Car MSRP through the years